Pixelguin/P4G-CEP-docs/docs/troubleshooting.md

 * If you are using custom packages with Aemulus, make sure they are correctly formatted.
 * If you are using Intel integrated graphics and have RivaTuner Statistics Server running, the game will crash at launch.
 Wait until you reach the title screen to start RTSS.
 ----

+### The game softlocks during a Social Link event with Rise and I can't progress.
+* Make sure you're updated to Version 5.1.1.
+* If you're using 5.1.1 and still encountering this issue, join the [Discord server](https://discord.gg/aZkkqnw) and let us know.
+We know it's related to the *Inoue Bustups* mod, but we're trying to figure out what's causing the issue for different people.

 ### Cutscenes are playing slowly/being skipped entirely.
 There are a few possible fixes for this issue.